cgutteridge/JAXTAM.jl/docs/src/index.md

 ```

 Add in a count rate column to the append table, since low count rate sources are basically useless, might as well filter them out at the start

+Improve sections of code using `findfirst()` to get an index for a frequency.
+Instead try using `%` with the data frequency interval given by `bin_size*bin_time` to get the closest index